lprsoft/LPReditor_ANPR_Lib/README.md

 bool session_closed = close_session(id//id : unique interger to identify the detector to be freed );
 ```
+## API Documentation

 # sample_cpp
 The repo comes with a example, called sample_cpp.
 It needs ![OpenCV](https://github.com/opencv/opencv) to load images, so you first need to install it.
 ## Building sample_cpp
 The easiest way is to use cmake (since sample_cpp comes with CMakeLists.txt file), to configure and generate the solution.
 This way, you make sure that the projrct links to the LPReditor_ANPR_Lib library (on windows files LPReditor_ANPR_Lib.lib + LPReditor_ANPR_Lib.dll or, on linux, file libLPReditor_ANPR_Lib.so).

-Building will produce an executable, with command line options (see them in the Open_LPReditor.cpp).
+Building will produce an executable, with command line options (see them in the sample_cpp.cpp file or [below](#Command line syntax)).
 It can read lpn(s) from a single image file or alternatively, from multiple image files, in a common directory.
 If the actual license plate number is provided (see func getTrueLPN in the code), in the image filename, then statistics of the correctness of the readings, are available.

 ---
 &nbsp;